 Garden Design With Grape Hyacinths

+Like most small flowering bulbs, grape hyacinths look best when planted in large quantities.
 Start with a grouping of at least 25 for a small garden or container.
 In an average sized suburban garden, plant drifts of at least 100 in the flower garden, or scattered beneath trees and shrubs.

 An ambitious, but stunning grape hyacinth planting is to install the bulbs in a meandering serpentine pattern.
 Closely planting these low-growing blue flowers in this way mimics a river or stream in your landscape.